Angelica137/MITx600ProblemSet4/README.md

 Run out of letters.
 Total score: 99 points.

 Enter n to deal a new hand, r to replay the last hand, or e to end game: e

+### Notes

+for problem 3: This function (isValidWord) shouldn't use the function 'updateHand' - you don't want to mutate the hand within this function.
+A really helpful function is `getFrequencyDict` - this helper function is key to the solution to this problem.